Saturday, November 22, 2025

 • The gospel according to Saint John.

-Think of these four disciples like four friends, each telling you the amazing story of Jesus—what He said, what He did, how He loved us all, and how He gave His life for us.
+These four disciples like four friends, each telling you the amazing story of Jesus.
+The four evangelists (writers of the four gospels) tell us what Jesus said and did.
+They explain how Jesus loves us all, and gave His life for us.

 Saint Matthew was one of the twelve disciples of Jesus.
 He wrote the gospel so we would know Who Jesus Christ really is.
-St Matthew was writing especially for people who knew the old prophecies from the Old Testament—the promises God made to send a Saviour.
+St Matthew was writing especially for people who knew the old prophecies from the Old Testament.
+The prophecies explained the promises God made to send a Saviour.

-Saint Matthew shows us that Jesus is the King that God promised long ago.
+Saint Matthew shows us that Jesus is the King Whom God promised long ago.
 He tells us about:

 • Jesus' family tree